nfagerlund/marionette-collective/website/deploy/install.md

 Installing on Windows
 -----

 We currently have no instructions for installing MCollective on Windows.
+You should investigate the `ext/windows` directory in the MCollective source.
 If you've used MCollective on Windows, we'd love to hear about your experience, especially any unexpected pitfalls you ran into.
 Email <faq@puppetlabs.com>.